 One of the first female authors to gain national recognition, Rosalía de Castro was born to a wealthy family in Galicia but had a troubled life marked by family crisis and illness.
 She is most admired for her bold and unexpected move to the Galician language in her writing, as well as her depictions of the harsh living conditions of the poor.
-Its is said that a feeling of saudade transpires in her work, a Portuguese word that has no direct translation but describes a sense of nostalgic yearning and sadness.
+It is said that a feeling of saudade transpires in her work, a Portuguese word that has no direct translation but describes a sense of nostalgic yearning and sadness.

-Born in San Sebastian in 1972, Pío Baroja was a novelist and founding member of the Generation of ’98 – a group of authors and poets who wrote during the time of the American War, when Spain lost many of its most important colonies on the American continent.
+Born in San Sebastian in 1872, Pío Baroja was a novelist and founding member of the Generation of 1898 – a group of authors and poets who wrote during the time of the American War, when Spain lost many of its most important colonies on the American continent.
 Despite training as a physician, he eventually dedicated himself to his true passion and published his first novel in 1900.
 His most acclaimed work is a trilogy called La Lucha Por la Vida (The Struggle for Life), which depicts the life of the working classes in Madrid’s slums.

 Considered for the Nobel Prize of Literature on numerous occasions, Miguel Delibes was best known for his heartfelt depictions of rural Spain and the life and daily struggles of the common man.
 In his free time, he loved to hunt and his knowledge of the wildlife and vegetation of Spain shines through in his novels.
-The highest point in his career came in the 1960s when he published Viejas historias de Castilla la Vieja (Old tales of Old Castile) and the autobiographical Las Ratas (The Rats).
+The highest point in his career came in the 1960s when he published Viejas historias de Castilla la Vieja (1964) (Old tales of Old Castile), and the autobiographical Las Ratas (1962) (The Rats).
 Famously modest, he avoided the limelight whenever possible and, following the death of his wife, lived an isolated life until his death in 2010.